ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 - elevated pro- and anti-inflammatory cytokines and various kinds of autoantibodies have been identified in patients with TAO (Kaiser, 2021)

-- extensive stenotic process and thrombosis lead to limb ischemia
+- this extensive stenotic process and thrombosis lead to limb ischemia

 Clinical presentation